KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

-I personally think that triple buffering is a very nice trade-off.
+I personally think that `vk::PresentModeKHR::MAILBOX` is a very nice trade-off if energy usage is not a concern.
 It allows us to avoid tearing while still maintaining a fairly low latency by rendering new images that are as up-to-date as possible right until the vertical blank.
-So, let's look through the list to see if it's available and fall back to FIFO if it isn't:
+On mobile devices, where energy usage is more important, you will probably want to use `vk::PresentModeKHR::FIFO` instead.
+Now, let's look through the list to see if `vk::PresentModeKHR::MAILBOX` is available:

 ```rust,noplaypen
 fn get_swapchain_present_mode(